v-gilbert/quantumbenchmarkzoo/content/protocols/application/q-score.md

 ## Assumptions

-* The Q-score does not have runtime limit.
-Subsequent studies has propose a 60s runtime limit for each instance (see {% cite van2023q%}).
+* The Q-score does not have runtime limit, but considers that the classical algorithm implementation runs in polynomial time.
+Subsequent studies has proposed a 60s runtime limit for each instance (see {% cite van2023q%}).
 * no assumptions on compilation processing
 * no assumptions on error mitigation technique